 - (a) Contractors are required to provide sufficient food & drink to support their employee(s) while in travel status and the first shift of the incident.
-This is not reimbursed by the Government. - (b) After that time, when Government subsistence at incident camps is available, meals for Contractor's operator(s) will be furnished without charge.
-Government will furnish meals without cost if restaurant subsistence is the approved camp for incident personnel. - (c) The Government, during demobilization and/or reassignment, may provide sack lunches to the Contractor personnel without charging the Contractor. - (d) Severity Incident assignments & Prescribed Fire Project Work often are not associated with a formal incident base camp where meals and campsites are provided.
-If a base camp is not established, RON (see D.21.5) and FOOD & DRINK (D.21.6) may or may not be authorized at the Government's discretion, and this allowance will be annotated on the Resource Order (RO).
+This is not reimbursed by the Government. - (b) After that time, when Government subsistence at incident camps are available, meals for Contractor's operator(s) will be furnished without charge.
+Government will furnish meals without cost if restaurant subsistence is the approved camp for incident personnel. - (c) The Government, during demobilization and/or reassignment, may provide sack lunches to the Contractor personnel without charging the Contractor.